Recognized Student Organization Constitution

 Adviser Statement – The adviser shall be a full or part-time faculty or staff member at James Madison University.
 The adviser will assume those responsibilities as outlined in this constitution and/or found in University Policy No. 3101 entitled “Faculty Advisers to Student Organizations.”

-Anti-Hazing Statement – “Name of organization”, in keeping with JMU’s expectations for a positive academic and social environment, unconditionally opposes hazing.
-No individual member of our group or the group itself may engage in or plan any activity that may be defined as hazing.
+Hazing and Other Misconduct– "Name of Organization," in keeping with JMU’s expectations for a positive academic and social environment, unconditionally opposes hazing and other organizational misconduct.
+No individual member of our group or the group itself may engage in any activity or behavior that may violate any university policy.

-It is hereby incorporated as part of this constitution and will serve as a guide for action by the university and “Name of Organization” if there is an instance of hazing by this organization or any of the members of this organization.
-It will be the duty of the officers of “Name of Organization” to educate the membership of this policy.
+This section is hereby incorporated as part of this constitution and will serve as a guide for action by the university and "Name of Organization" if there is an instance of hazing or other organizational misconduct by this organization or any of the members of this organization.
+It will be the duty of the officers of "Name of Organization" to educate the membership regarding the Standards of Conduct and Policies in the JMU Student Handbook.

 Back to Top